lecongaizu/Deep-Learning-Fashion-MNIST/README.md

 2. Install OpenCv from 3.3.0 with Keras framework.

 How to run this project.
-After install all libraries, go to the folder, python3 fashion_mnist.py
+After install all libraries, go to the folder python3 fashion_mnist.py